AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/IClassWithBaseClassReference_1/BaseClass.md

 IClassWithBaseClassReference&lt;T>.BaseClass Property
 =====================================================
-AutomationML 2.1 APIGets and sets the base class to define a class to class relation.
+Gets and sets the base class to define a class to class relation.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)